MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/endpoint-detection-response-mac-preview.md

 ms.topic: conceptual
 ---

-# Enable Microsoft Defender ATP Insider Device
+# Enable Microsoft Defender for Endpoint Insider Device

 [!INCLUDE [Microsoft 365 Defender rebranding](../../includes/microsoft-defender.md)]

-Endpoint detection and response capabilities in Microsoft Defender ATP for Mac are now in preview.
+Endpoint detection and response capabilities in Defender for Endpoint for Mac are now in preview.
 To get these and other preview features, you must set up your Mac device to be an "Insider" device as described in this article.
 For scale deployment, we recommend using [Jamf](#enable-the-insider-program-with-jamf) or [Intune](#enable-the-insider-program-with-intune).

 >[!IMPORTANT]
->Make sure you have enabled [Microsoft Defender ATP for Mac](microsoft-defender-atp-mac.md#how-to-install-microsoft-defender-atp-for-mac), and pay attention to the “earlyPreview” flag.
+>Make sure you have enabled [Microsoft Defender for Endpoint for Mac](microsoft-defender-atp-mac.md#how-to-install-microsoft-defender-atp-for-mac), and pay attention to the “earlyPreview” flag.
 See documentation for [Jamf](mac-install-with-jamf.md), [Intune](mac-install-with-intune.md) and [manual deployment](mac-install-manually.md) instructions.

 ## Enable the Insider program with Jamf